danielhstahl/fang_oost_option_rust/README.md

 # Speed

 The benchmarks are comparable to my C++ implementation.
 The tests ran in 8 to 50 milliseconds in rust compared to 17-49 milliseconds in C++.
 To run the tests with benchmarking, use `cargo test --release -- --nocapture`.

+To run raw benchmark, checkout the `benchmark` branch and run `cargo bench`.
+Note that this only works with nightly (switch using `rustup default nightly`).